A study of natural frequencies in a dynamic corona-disk system: Model description

-The study of the non-linear cooling of the electrons in the corona and its impact on the emergent radiation (hard and reprocessed components) requires a time-dependent approach.
-In this work, we construct a simplified set of equations describing the interplay between \begin{itemize} \item hot electrons in the corona, which we will denote by the subscript $e$, \item hard photons produced through Comptonization, which we will denote be the subscript $h$, \item soft photons produced from the disk thermal emission, which we will denote by the subscript $ds$, and \item soft photons produced via reprocessing of the irradiating hard component in the disk, which we will denote by the subscript $rs$. \end{itemize}
+The study of the nonlinear cooling of the electrons in the corona and its impact on the emergent radiation (hard and reprocessed components) requires a time-dependent approach.
+In this work we construct a simplified set of equations that describe the interplay between: (i) hot electrons in the corona, which we denote by the subscript $e$, (ii) hard photons produced through Comptonization, which we denote by the subscript $h$, (iii) soft photons produced from the disk thermal emission, which we denote by the subscript $ds$, and (iv) soft photons produced via the reprocessing of the irradiating hard component in the disk, which we denote by the subscript $rs$.

-Our simple model does not consider the evolution of the energy dependence of the particle densities, but only the energy-integrated densities of all components.
-A similar approach, which has been adopted for the study of coupled non-thermal radiative processes in leptohadronic plasmas, was proven successful in capturing the main dynamical properties of the system \citep{2012MNRAS.421.2325P}.
-We proceed next to write the equations and relations describing the temporal evolution of each component.
+Our simple model does not consider the evolution of the energy dependence of the particle densities, only the energy-integrated densities of all components.
+A similar approach, which has been adopted for the study of coupled nonthermal radiative processes in leptohadronic plasmas, was proven successful at capturing the main dynamical properties of the system \citep{2012MNRAS.421.2325P}.
+In the following, we write the equations and relations that describe the temporal evolution of each component.